nokyotsu/parrots/en/3_kakapo.md

 it.
 Now I never managed to get to hear it, but those who do say they feel it's a very *eerie* sound because you don't really hear it, you more kind of feel it.

-[^dsotm]: For those curious, there is a YouTube video of [the song and the particular sound](https://youtu.be/HW-lXjOyUWo) that Douglas is referring to.
+[^dark-side-of-the-moon]: For those curious, there is a YouTube video of [the song and the particular sound](https://youtu.be/HW-lXjOyUWo) that Douglas is referring to.

 And, it's bass sound.
 It's very very deep bass sound, just below our level of our hearing.
 Now it turns out that bass sound has two important